 Whether you sell a product or service, it needs a price tag.
-Developing a price model entails thinking of what, how, when and how often to monetize your product or service.
+Developing a price model entails thinking of what, how, when and how often to monetise your product or service.
 In other words, what value does a customer get for the buck they pay?
 That’s at the core of what I do, but I also execute projects in related fields like commercial strategy and sales.

 What trends do you see in the pricing field?
 How do you see it evolving?

-What I’m witnessing as of lately is that digitalisation is rapidly changing the way companies structure their propositions.
+What I’m witnessing lately is that digitalisation is rapidly changing the way companies structure their propositions.
 More and more organisations nowadays have propositions with a digital component, but no knowledge or expertise on how to go to market with it.
 Pricing, of course, plays a big part in this – and I see it becoming more and more relevant.

 What are some of the biggest mistakes organisations make regarding their pricing strategies?

 Pricing strategies can be executed based on three different principles.
 Firstly, you have cost + pricing, where you look at costs and put a margin to define the price of your service/product.
 Secondly, is looking at competitors and positioning your pricing strategy accordingly.
 Finally, you can look at value, understanding how your customers value you and your product.
 These approaches are increasingly complex, and their implementation depends on your company’s maturity.

 Pricing strategies based on competitors and values are the areas where I see most organisations struggling.
 When it comes to competitors, often organisations don’t spend the necessary time or have the required expertise to figure out what their competitors are doing.